Overtime – Episode #386 (Originally aired 04/29/16)

 No, she says, America is great.

-put up walls with the tearing down.
-Bill Clinton shows nothing.
+We're not putting up walls with the tearing down.
+Bill Clinton is not.

 By the way, Bill, that is itself a sign of weakness that she is running as a candidate of complacency, which is not a good thing to be doing.
 Right, so why are you saying it's in the bag?